Bedrock-OSS/bedrock-wiki/docs/commands/entity-counter.md

 This system allows you to track the total number of players/entities on your world and subsequently execute your desired commands based on the values obtained.

-> Note: Entities in unloaded chunks will not he tracked.
+> Note: Entities in unloaded chunks will not be tracked.
 However, players can still be tracked regardless.

 ## Setup